Magdalene and Hep C compensation to be exempt from income tax

 Government’s Finance Bill provides tax relief for victims while closing other loopholes

-Victims of the Hepatitis C blood contamination scandal and Magdalen Laundry survivors will not pay tax on their compensation payments under previously unannounced measures in the Finance Bill.
+Victims of the hepatitis C blood contamination scandal and Magdalene Laundry survivors will not pay tax on their compensation payments under previously unannounced measures in the Finance Bill.
 Photograph: Dara Mac Dónaill

 While providing for the various tax changes announced in the budget, the Bill included a number of measures not announced by Minister for Finance Pascal Donohoe last week.